matrix-org/matrix.org/CONTENT.md

 We currently split the Documentation into these types:

 - Onboarding Documentation - Documentation for first time users
-- Community Documenation - Documentation which we consider is helpful to run a good community using Matrix tools.
-This can include guideance on things like moderation or how Matrix features benefit Communities.
+- Community Documentation - Documentation which we consider is helpful to run a good community using Matrix tools.
+This can include guidance on things like moderation or how Matrix features benefit Communities.
 - Technical Documentation - Documentation that help people understanding to Matrix Protocol.
 This can range from a rough outline on how Matrix functions to guides on things like state resolution.

-Additionally to creating a documenation there comes a responsibility to the author.
+Additionally to creating a documentation there comes a responsibility to the author.
 We require authors of a documentation page to be reachable or delegate a new contact point if they cant maintain it any further.
-We will tr at least once per year to reach out to an author to verify a documenation is still accurate.
+We will tr at least once per year to reach out to an author to verify a documentation is still accurate.
 This may happen more often when we notice ourself that the documentation is likely stale.
-If there hasn't been a reply in a reasonable timeframe we hold the right to archive a documenation page without further warning as we cannot verify all documentation on a technical level.
+If there hasn't been a reply in a reasonable timeframe we hold the right to archive a documentation page without further warning as we cannot verify all documentation on a technical level.
 Therefor we rather list up to date maintained documentation rather than possibly stale documentation.
 These archived documentations can then be found at the [Older Documentation Section](https://matrix.org/docs/older/#all-past-documentation).

 ## Adding sponsors